-GSS-API\Token (variable): As specified in [GSS] section 3.3.
+GSS-API_Token (variable): As specified in [GSS] section 3.3.
 For anonymous authentication, the GSS-API data field has a zero length.
 This token is obtained from the GSS subsystem as described in [GSS] section 3, with the following differences.
-The conf\req\flag MUST always be specified.
-When using Kerberos authentication, the mutual\req\flag MUST always be specified.
-When using NTLM, the mutual\req\flag MUST NOT be specified.
-Because TLS allows both mutual as well as one-way authentication, the mutual\req\flag reflects the authentication mode as follows: when using mutual authentication in TLS, the mutual\req\flag MUST be specified, and when using one-way authentication in TLS, the mutual\req\flag MUST NOT be specified.
+The conf_req_flag MUST always be specified.
+When using Kerberos authentication, the mutual_req_flag MUST always be specified.
+When using Kerberos via proxy authentication, the mutual_req_flag and the UseKerberosProxyURL string (as defined in section 3.1.1) MUST always be specified.
+When using NTLM, the mutual_req_flag MUST NOT be specified.
+Because TLS allows both mutual as well as one-way authentication, the mutual_req_flag reflects the authentication mode as follows: when using mutual authentication in TLS, the mutual_req_flag MUST NOT be specified.
+And when using one-way authentication in TLS, the mutual_req_flag MUST NOT be specified.